 The City Auditor may obtain the services of certified public accountants, qualified management consultants, certified fraud examiners, forensic auditors or other professional experts necessary to perform the functions of the Office of Internal Audit.
-Contractors performing [an audit] [such services] shall not have any financial interest in the affairs of the auditees, officials or employees.
+Contractors performing such services shall not have any financial interest in the affairs of the auditees, officials or employees.
 The City Auditor shall coordinate and monitor auditing performed by persons under contract to the City Auditor.

-- § 2-10-16 PENALTY; COOPERATION; RETALIATION PROHIBITED. - (A) All city officials, employees and contractors shall provide the City Auditor full and unrestricted access to all city offices, employees, records, information, data, reports, plans, projections, matters, contracts, memoranda, correspondence, electronic data, property, equipment and facilities and any other materials within their custody.
+§ 2-10-16 PENALTY; COOPERATION; RETALIATION PROHIBITED.

+(A) All City officials, employees and contractors shall provide the City Auditor full and unrestricted access to all City offices, employees, records, information, data, reports, plans, projections, matters, contracts, memoranda, correspondence, electronic data, property, equipment and facilities and any other materials within their custody.
 At the City Auditor's request, an official, employee or contractor shall prepare reports and provide interviews.
-If an official, employee, vendor or contractor fails to produce the requested information, the City Auditor shall notify the Committee and make written request to the Chief Administrative Officer for [his] [their] assistance in
+If an official, employee, vendor or contractor fails to produce the requested information, the City Auditor shall notify the Committee and make written request to the Chief Administrative Officer for their assistance in causing a search to be made and germane exhibits to be taken from any book, paper or record excepting personal property.
+The Chief Administrative Officer shall require the officials, employees, vendors or contractors to produce the requested information.

-- causing a search to be made and germane exhibits to be taken from any book, paper or record excepting personal property.
-The Chief Administrative Officer shall require the officials, employees, vendors or contractors to produce the requested information. - (B) Every city contract, bid, proposal, application or solicitation for a city contract and every application for certification of eligibility for a city contract or program shall contain a [statement that the individual understands and] [provision stating that the contracting parties] will [abide by all] [be subject to] provisions of the Accountability in Government Ordinance. - (C) No person shall retaliate against, punish or penalize any other person for complaining to, cooperating with or assisting the City Auditor in the performance of [his] [their] office. - (D) Each and every violation of this article is a criminal violation subject to the provisions of § 1-1-99 ROA 1994. - (E) Any official or employee who violates the Accountability in Government Ordinance may be subject to discipline as [may be] specified in [the Merit System Ordinance] [City rules and regulations] or any applicable collective bargaining agreement."
+(B) Every City contract, bid, proposal, application or solicitation for a City contract and every application for certification of eligibility for a City contract or program shall contain a provision stating that the contracting parties will be subject to provisions of the Accountability in Government Ordinance.

+(C) No person shall retaliate against, punish or penalize any other person for complaining to, cooperating with or assisting the City Auditor in the performance of their office.

+(D) Each and every violation of this article is a criminal violation subject to the provisions of § 1-1-99 ROA 1994.
+(E) Any official or employee who violates the Accountability in Government Ordinance may be subject to discipline as specified in City rules and regulations or any applicable collective bargaining agreement."